 When someone has a sore throat that is due to acid reflux this is called Laryngopharyngeal Reflux (LPR) or sometimes referred to as silent reflux.
 The reason it is sometimes deemed silent reflux is because the other symptoms that would be common for someone with typical reflux symptoms like heartburn usually aren’t present.
-For someone with LPR most of the symptoms revolve around the throat though are other symptoms which you can read about in my LPR symptoms article.
+For someone with LPR most of the symptoms revolve around the throat (larynx area) though are other symptoms which you can read about in my LPR symptoms article.

-Let me explain a little about how LPR is caused before talking about healing time – If you weren’t aware there is a thing called pepsin which is a digestive enzyme which is used to help digest protein that is produced in the stomach.
+Let me explain a little about how LPR is caused before talking about healing.
+If you weren’t aware there is a thing called pepsin which is a digestive enzyme which is used to help digest protein that is produced in the stomach.
 When you reflux this pepsin refluxes up along with the acid and can enter the throat and basically try and digest it!
 This is mostly why your throat will feel sore and inflamed because of this pepsin and acid combination.

-If you have this sore throat and you feel it is because of acid damage then you must follow my suggested treatment advise which entails following my diet as I mentioned above and also taking Gaviscon advance (UK version) which I write more about here – Why Gaviscon Advance is the best Gaviscon.
+If you have this sore throat and you feel it is because of acid damage then you must follow my suggested treatment advice which entails following my diet as I mentioned above and also taking Gaviscon Advance (UK version) which I write more about here – Why Gaviscon Advance is the best Gaviscon.

 The reason I wanted to briefly explain these points is because they will get you on the right healing path which I will talk more about now.

 Acid Reflux Sore Throat Healing Time

 I am often asked how long does LPR take to heal or what is the LPR recovery time?
-Well, if you are someone who hasn’t been following my treatment advise and you have this nagging sore throat this could be in fact hindering you from healing and for a lot of people that would be true.
+Well, if you are someone who hasn’t been following the optimat treatment advice and you have this nagging sore throat this could be in fact hindering you from healing and for a lot of people that would be true.